Eucalyptus kondininensis

-Eucalyptus kondininensis, commonly known as Kondinin blackbutt, is a species of tree that is endemic to Western Australia.
+Eucalyptus kondininensis, commonly known as Kondinin blackbutt, is a species of tree that is endemic to the south-west of Western Australia.
 It has rough, black bark on the trunk, smooth grey to white bark on the branches, lance-shaped adult leaves, flower buds in groups of seven, white flowers and cup-shaped to conical fruit.

 Description

 Eucalyptus kondininensis is a tree that typically grows to a height of 4 to 20 m and usually forms a lignotuber although some specimens lack a lignotuber and are mallets.
 The bark on at least half of the trunk is rough, hard, black and flaky, the bark above smooth, grey and white.
 Young plants and coppice regrowth have stems that are more or less square in cross-section and lance-shaped leaves that are 55-80 mm long and 10-15 mm wide.
 Adult leaves are arranged alternately, glossy green, lance-shaped, 60-117 mm long and 6-12 mm wide, tapering to a petiole 10-20 mm long.
 The flower buds are arranged in leaf axils in groups of seven on an unbranched peduncle 5-14 mm long, the individual buds more or less sessile.
 Flowering occurs between December and July and the flowers are white.
 The fruit is a woody, cup-shaped to conical capsule 4-6 mm long and 4-7 mm wide with the valves near rim level.
 The seeds are glossy, reddish brown, flattened oval and 0.8-2 mm long.